 Recent performances include the hugely successful “CASTA DIVA – The life and loves of Maria Callas” to four sold-out audiences in the National Concert Hall, Dublin, in which Regina was the principal soloist.
 She toured with the RTE Symphony Orchestra in June 2013 with “The Three Sopranos” which led to their sold-out Gala Christmas Concerts with the John Murray Show on Radio 1, in the National Concert Hall, Dublin.

 Regina divides her time between Dublin, Berlin, London and her home in Co.
 Clare.
 Her schedule includes studying for a PhD in Music & Performance, teaching at Dublin’s Royal Academy of Music and giving private masterclasses in singing.
-She has produced and performed a series of themed concerts including “Sacred Classics and Operatic Arias” and “My World is My Song” and in February 2016 will present and perform her latest production “Sopranos! at the National Concert Hall, 22nd February 2016” at Dublin’s National Concert Hall.
+She has produced and performed a series of themed concerts including “Sacred Classics and Operatic Arias”, “My World is My Song” and in February 2016 presented and performed “Sopranos!
+Arias, Stories and Songs of the Great Operatic Sopranos” at Dublin’s National Concert Hall.